-The objective of these tests is to provide forecasters 3 to 6 hour forecasts of the DPI fields updated every hour.
-Initial application of the LaGrangian Nowcasts focuses on the optimal approaches for providing updates of existing mesoscale model outputs in the free-atmosphere by combining the power of Short-Range NWP with strength of satellite observation updating through matching of RUC-II wind analyses and geopotential analyses/forecasts with GOES Sounder (DPI) Water Vapor Data.
+The objective of these tests is to provide forecasters 3 to 6 hour predictions of the DPI fields which can be updated every hour.
+Initial application of the lagrangian Nowcasts focuses on the optimal approaches for providing updates of existing mesoscale model outputs in the free-atmosphere by combining the power of Short-Range NWP with detail and frequency of satellite observation updating.
+This is done by matching of RUC-II wind analvses and geopotential analyses/forecasts with GOES Sounder (DPI) Water Vapor Data.
 (It should be noted that the GOES Sounder profiles are not currently used in RUC over land.)
 Individual air parcels are assigned to each GOES-DPI data location and marched forward in time at 15 minute intervals.
 Note that additional observations can be included as they arrive to provide additional data points since the satellite data arrive every 30-60 minutes.